TheFallenSpirit/ESDocs/docs/legal/privacy.md

 <br/>

-Revision 1.3 - ES Privacy Policy
+Revision 1.4 - ES Privacy Policy

-This document was last updated on December 4th, 2024 (04/12/2024).
+This document was last updated on June 14th, 2024 (14/06/2025).